NavoE/Data-Portfolio/final_project_NavoEmmanuel.md

 # Data Plan
-I plan to collect my data from the (Census Bureau's database)[https://data.census.gov/cedsci/].
+I plan to collect my data from the [Census Bureau's database](https://data.census.gov/cedsci/).
 This data will represent the average outcome of each demographic group of interest.

 # Shorthand